shssoichiro/oxipng/README.md

 Oxipng began as a complete rewrite of the OptiPNG project, which was assumed to be dead as no commit had been made to it since March 2014.
+(OptiPNG has since released a new version, after Oxipng was first released.)
 The name has been changed to avoid confusion and potential legal issues.

 The core goal of rewriting OptiPNG was to implement multithreading,